PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ## Traverse

-This [new cluster](https://www.princeton.edu/news/2019/10/07/princetons-new-supercomputer-traverse-accelerate-scientific-discovery-fusion) consists of 46 IBM Power9 nodes with 4 NVIDIA V100 GPUs.
+The [Traverse cluster](https://www.princeton.edu/news/2019/10/07/princetons-new-supercomputer-traverse-accelerate-scientific-discovery-fusion) consists of 46 IBM Power9 nodes with 4 NVIDIA V100 GPUs.
 It is a smaller version of the [Sierra](https://en.wikipedia.org/wiki/Sierra_(supercomputer)) supercomputer.
 The GPUs on Traverse have 32 GB of memory each and a clock rate of 1.29 GHz.
 Each GPU has 80 streaming multiprocessors (SM) and 64 CUDA cores per SM (and 8 Tensor Cores per SM).

 Additional info:

 ```
-$ ssh traverse-k02g3
+$ ssh <NetID>@traverse.princeton.edu
+$ salloc --nodes=1 --ntasks=1 --mem=4G --time=00:10:00 --gres=gpu:1
 $ nvidia-smi -q
 ```